The top PHP static code analysis tools of 2025

 The most popular tools to use overall appear are PHPStan & PhpCsFixer.

 However, it’s not a one size fit all solution.
-Psalm has some popularity and is often used alongside PHPStan.
+Psalm has strong popularity and is often used alongside PHPStan.
 And for enforcing code standards, PhpCsFixer is the most popular, but it’s still often paired with PHPCS which has more complex configuration options.

-The details in this post will probably not stay up to date for very long since the ecosystem is constantly evolving, but I found this analysis interesting when reviewing these tools for my own usage.
+I found this analysis interesting when reviewing these tools for my own usage.
 If you have feedback or can correct me about any of the information in this post please leave me a comment.

 News & Changelog